Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 txhash: EBC51E8343949E13AE2456B55771C3E9545C045F15E5686B963AF411F5B8EFE9
 ```
 To get the result of executed transaction, you can use `pylonsd query tx <txHash>` command.
-Set the `txHash` arg as the txHash field you get from the broadcast command.

 ```
 pylonsd query tx EBC51E8343949E13AE2456B55771C3E9545C045F15E5686B963AF411F5B8EFE9
 ```

-An example of the log which shows the reason of a failed transaction is as belows:
+An example of the log from the above command, which shows the reason of a failed transaction is as belows:

 ```
 code: 18